 ART in pictures: HIV treatment explained

-This publication explains some of the ideas and science behind HIV and treatment.
+This resource explains some of the ideas and science behind HIV and treatment.

-The resource was developed as an advocacy course for HIV positive people.
+It was developed as an advocacy course for people living with HIV.

 Written and edited by Simon Collins for HIV i-Base.
 ISBN: 978-0-9553619-1-3.